Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Introduction

-where $x$ is the vector of the concentration of chemicals or metabolites, $S$ is stoichiometric matrix, and $\mathbf{r}(x)$ is the vector of the reaction rates (\emph{kinetics}).
-In this context, Shinar and Feinberg investigated a property called \emph{absolute concentration robustness} (ACR) \cite{ShiFei09, ShiFei10, ShiFei11}.
+{Our results focus on metabolic networks as intended applications.
+Mathematically, equations like \eqref{primo} model also more general chemical reaction networks and even ecological and epidemiological systems.
+However, the choice of the class of functions $\mathbf{r}$ and of the stoichiometric matrix $S$ may be very different.
+In the frame of ecology, for example, \cite{Yo88, NA92} studied a sensitivity matrix for \emph{`food webs'} and \emph{`flow networks`}.} In the frame of chemistry, several types of sensitivity analysis have been investigated, following both local and global approaches.
+We refer to the survey paper \cite{SRTC05} for an overview of these methods and more detailed references.
+In an ODE context, Shinar and Feinberg investigated a property called \emph{absolute concentration robustness} (ACR) \cite{ShiFei09, ShiFei10, ShiFei11}.
 In the authors' words \cite{ShiFei11}, ``a model biochemical system has ACR relative to a particular bio-active molecular species if [...] the concentration of that species is the same in all of the positive steady states that the system might admit, regardless of the overall supplies of the various network constituents''.
 ACR may indicate zero sensitivity of the concentration of a certain species with respect to the other network components.
-However, the precise mathematical connections between ACR and zero sensitivity are still to be investigated.
-For a first attempt to establish such a bridge, see \cite{PeF20}.
-Moreover, in \cite{Shietal11} Shinar and co-authors were able to derive quantitative bounds on the entries of the sensitivity matrix for reaction fluxes, in a mass-action kinetics context and for a regular class of networks.
-To the knowledge of the present author, only few attempts have been made to further address the \emph{signs} of the sensitivity responses \cite{Sontag14, Gio16, Feliu19}.\\
+However, the precise mathematical connections between ACR and zero sensitivity are still to be investigated. {For a first few attempts to establish such a bridge, see \cite{PeF20, Capet20}.} Moreover, in \cite{Shietal11} Shinar and co-authors were able to derive quantitative bounds on the entries of the sensitivity matrix for reaction fluxes, in a mass-action kinetics context and for a regular class of networks.
+To our knowledge, only few contributions further address the \emph{signs} of the sensitivity responses \cite{Sontag14, Gio16, Feliu19}.\\